Weight Loss Category Results

 These results show the average weight loss at 6 months or more and at 12 months or more categorized by initial BMI.
 As expected, those patients with higher BMI lose more weight at both at the 6 months and 12 month point.

 Consult with your primary care physician or with us.
-Remember, it's never just about the medications, just about nutrition, just about monitoring yourself, nor just about exercise.
-All four principles of obesity medicine must be followed resulting in significant life-style changes and sustained weight loss.
-If you're ready, bring the motivation; we bring the training and knowledge.
+It's never just about the medications, nutrition, monitoring yourself, nor the exercise.
+All four principles of obesity medicine must be followed in order to achieve significant life-style changes and sustained weight loss.
+If you're ready, bring the motivation and we'll bring you the training and knowledge.

 Why weight for results?
 Let's get results together.